sripraneeth/home-assistant-MyFisker/README.md

 # Installation and setup
 This integration can be installed through HACS.

-Alternatively, you can get the custom repository here: https://github.com/MichaelOE/home-assistant-MyFisker

 ## Setup
 - Username: The same as you use in your 'My Fisker'